 History, tourist information, and nearby accommodation

-The tower is topped by a spire which has been the highest point in Huntingdonshire for over 7 centuries.
-The most striking feature of the tower is a pair of circular windows with beautiful geometric tracery, set into the 3rd stage.
+The tower is topped by a spire which has been the highest point in Huntingdonshire for over seven centuries.
+The most striking feature of the tower is a pair of circular windows with beautiful geometric tracery, set into the third stage.

 The most interesting memorial is to William Stevenson (d.
 1711), decorated with a skull and crossed bones to represent mortality.